rmorbach/easy-cam-ios/README.md

 # Usage

-* Import the binary to your projeto
+* Import the binary to your project
 ```
 import EasyCam
 ```
-* Create a instance of EasyCamViewController using default configuration
+* Create an instance of EasyCamViewController using default configuration
 ```
 let cam = EasyCamViewController()
 cam.delegate = self;